 Rawlinson had an idea.
 He instructed his tailor to cut and finish a walking kilt — and here’s the innovative part — with the pleats already sewn in.
 Again, this was quite the invention, and the first of what would now be termed a modern kilt.
 His business partner Chief MacDonnell got on board with his own pre-pleated feileadh beg, and soon all the best dressed Highlanders were wearing Rawlinson’s new style.

-Sadly, this fashion flashpoint would make some powerful enemies and disappear from the Highlands in less than 30 years.
+Sadly, this fashion staple would make some powerful enemies and disappear from the Highlands in less than 30 years.

 Rawlinson’s innovation gained its highest profile when it was banned by King George II and his Dress Act of 1746.
 The Jacobite uprising had caused George all sorts of problems, and he wanted to suppress both Highland culture and Highlander political aspirations.
 A savvy politician, he focused his efforts on the culture of the people and outlawed all forms of Highland dress — including the kilt.
 Thus, the name of the Dress Act.